How Stephen and Ayesha Curry Have Defied the Basketball Couple Curse and Make Their Marriage Work

 "you're so sweet thank you!"
 Ayesha replied.
 "The key is learning to thrive in the Chaos, realizing nobody has true balance.
 There is beauty in the chaos."

-And while Steph Curry missed the last 10 games of the regular season with a knee injury and is taking it one day at a time heading into the first round of the NBA playoffs, which kick off today, we know who'll be cheering the hardest once he steps foot on the court.
+And while Steph Curry missed the last 10 games of the regular season and the beginning of the 2018 NBA playoffs with a knee injury, he didn't miss a step when he came back—and neither did the Warriors, who swept Cleveland in the Finals to win their second straight championship.
+And you know who was cheering the hardest once Steph was back on the court.

-Even if the love of his life has to tap her tattoo from the couch.
+The confetti has since been swept away and there are still no plans to visit the White House anytime soon—but Steph and Ayesha Curry are once again having a summer to remember.

+In June they celebrated at the Warriors' victory parade surrounded by fans in Oakland.
+Ayesha crushed "Fast Money" and won $25,000 for charity on Celebrity Family Feud.
+Steph played in a celebrity softball game for Jug Life and helped collect donations for Baby 2 Baby to give to immigrant children caught up in the crisis at the border.
+Steph's YouTube series "5 Minutes From Home" premiered and Ayesha's going to host (and executive-produce) the upcoming ABC series Family Food Fight.

 This content is available customized for our international audience.
 Would you like to view this in our US edition?